dsa-shua/VisibleLightCommunicationsProject/v2/README.md

 Current Implementation
 - has header and tail buffers
-- goes to 1.3 seconds at 8 bits
+- goes to 1.3 seconds at 8 bits (confirmed and tested as of Nov 10, 2023)
-- 100 ms on time
+- 10 ms on time
-- 100 ms cooldowns
+- 10 ms cooldowns
+- 5ms on time

 <b>Schematic:</b>